bartkowiaktomasz/algorithmic-challenges/HackerRank - Interview Preparation Kit/README.md

 ## Greedy Algorithms
-- [x] Minimum Absolute Difference in an Array
+- [x] Minimum Absolute Difference in an Array (Easy)
 > Given an array of integers, find and print the minimum absolute difference between any two elements in the array.

+_Sort and compute running diff => O(nlogn).
+You can theoretically do O(dn) where `d` is the minimum absolute difference by adding all elements to a set and for each element checking_

 - [x] Luck Balance